shohagrana64/BlogPost/OpenShift/4. Openshift mariaDB/mariadbBlog.md

 Let's save this yaml configuration into MariaDB.yaml.
 Then apply using the command `oc apply -f MariaDB.yaml`

-This yaml uses MonngoDB CRD.
+This yaml uses MariaDB CRD.

-* In this yaml we can see in the `spec.version` field the version of Postgres.
-You can change and get updated version by running `oc get postgresversions` command.
+* In this yaml we can see in the `spec.version` field the version of MariaDB.
+You can change and get updated version by running `oc get mariadbversions` command.
 * Another field to notice is the `spec.storagetype` field.
 This can be Durable or Ephemeral depending on the requirements of the database to be persistent or not.
 * `spec.storage.storageClassName` contains the name of the storage class we obtained before named "local-path".
 * Lastly, the `spec.terminationPolicy` field is *Wipeout* means that the database will be deleted without restrictions.
 It can also be "Halt", "Delete" and "DoNotTerminate".
 Learn More about these [HERE](https://kubedb.com/docs/v2021.04.16/guides/postgres/concepts/postgres/#specterminationpolicy).